robertkowalski/grenache/articles/udp/udp.md

 link.start()
 ```

-Then we inject the link into our server component, so the server can use the connection we just set up:
+Then we inject the link into our server component, so the server can use the connection:

 ```js
 const peer = new PeerRPCServer(link, {